JuaniBattiston/Videogame-Quotes-API/README.md

 ## Disclaimer

 This project is for educational purposes only.
+The maintainers and contributors of this project claim no ownership or credit for the quotes listed.

 ## Sources